 Now let’s look at a search result where one of Google’s customers (people searching) might want to see one of many things.
-You’ve got the authoritative Wiki, the fresh Tweets, the Schema Markup showing ratings, the long form reviews and then a bunch of “at a glance” content.
+You’ve got the authoritative Wiki (if you don’t then you can create it with the help of HelpieWP its a plugin for creating Knowledge base pages), the fresh Tweets, the Schema Markup showing ratings, the long form reviews and then a bunch of “at a glance” content.

 All of this is proof that SEO has changed.